daniel-j/fimfic2epub/README.md

 fimfic2epub
 ===========

-This is a tool to generate better EPUB ebooks from [fimfiction](http://www.fimfiction.net/) stories.
+This is a tool to generate better EPUB ebooks from [fimfiction](https://fimfiction.net/) stories.
 It's also a Chrome/Firefox extension, replacing the default EPUB download option with this tool.

 [Screenshot](http://i.imgbox.com/MalEBiuC.png) of Chrome extension

 Demo
 ----
 You can have a look at what a generated EPUB looks like [here](http://books.djazz.se/?epub=epub_content%2Fsummer_island).
-It was generated from the story [Summer Island](http://www.fimfiction.net/story/289663/summer-island).
+It was generated from the story [Summer Island](https://fimfiction.net/story/289663/summer-island).

 Usage (browser extension)
 -----------------

-You can download the Chome extension from [Chrome Web Store](https://chrome.google.com/webstore/detail/fimfic2epub/fiijkoniocipeemlflajmmaecfhfcand).
+You can download the Chome extension from [Chrome Web Store](https://chrome.google.com/webstore/detail/fimfic2epub/fiijkoniocipeemlflajmmaecfhfcand) and [Firefox Add-ons](https://addons.mozilla.org/firefox/addon/fimfic2epub/)

-Right now the addon is not available in Add-ons for Firefox, but it's fully compatible.

 Installation & usage (command line)